SenteonLLC/senteonllc.github.io/version/latest/Alerts.md

 Alerts can be viewed in two locations:

-**Master Account Console > Alerts** - Displays aggregated Alerts for all Managed Accounts within the Master Account.
+**Master Account Console > Alerts** - Displays aggregated Alerts for all Managed Accounts within the Master Account

-**Managed Account Console > Alerts** - Displays Alerts for only that specific Managed Account.
+**Managed Account Console > Alerts** - Displays Alerts for only that specific Managed Account

 # Alert Priority Levels